bmurdata/ros2_Arm/README.md

 Why not Ubuntu 24?
 I had issues following the course with more modern Ubuntu and ROS2.
 Solving them was more time consuming that it was worth so I used older version of both.

+Things I learned so far:
+How to use STL in gazebo/ros